These 11 women helped drive the conservation movement

 Often working in the shadows of better-known male conservationists, female conservation leaders helped drive the 20th century conservation movement.
-In celebration of Women’s History Month, we honor 11 of those women who have made a difference to America’s wild lands.

 1. Margaret “Mardy” Murie (1902 - 2003)